 - Restriction of eye movement (this is rare)

 Some people don't like the way a pterygium looks.
-Typically it is a triangle-shaped growth.
-But not always.
+Typically, it is a triangle-shaped growth, but the shape may vary.
 Some people notice it only after the growth has covered a major part of their cornea and blocks their iris.
 The growth might be white, pink, or red.

 How is a pterygium diagnosed?